 exclusively cover the most flattering elements of surfing.
 That might not be such a

-big deal (it’s hardly a revelation), except the personal lives of prominent figures in the industry have become exceptionally relevant since the tragic death of Andy Irons in November.
+big deal (it’s hardly a revelation), except the personal lives of prominent figures in the industry have become exceptionally relevant since the tragic death of Andy Irons all those years ago.
 Journalists are tasked with reporting fairly and without prejudice, but in surf media, advertisers seem to play an undue influence in sculpting the editorial.
 Even so, I’d like to think the silence on certain topics has a more dignified justification that has to do with tempering the public’s lurid curiosity.

-In October during the Cold Water Classic in Tofino, Canada, I pitched a dicey story to a reputable surf magazine.
+During the Cold Water Classic in Tofino, Canada back in 2010, I pitched a dicey story to a reputable surf magazine.
 It involved professional surfer Mitch Coleborn, intoxication, indecent exposure, and elementary school property.
 It wasn’t pretty, but, hey, it happened.
 I figured editors drool over controversy like this.
 Apparently, I was wrong.
 “We’ve already got someone working on that,” they told me.
 Hey, that’s okay.
 As long as someone is working on it, right?

 In most other sports, the media obsessively reports on the lives of professional athletes.
 They recklessly fling juicy, personal stories about public figures into the mouths of an insatiable public.
 But it’s understandable.
 If it bleeds, it leads.
-Curiosity is part of the human psyche, so it’s natural to be interested in the lives of others, especially when they’re ubiquitously on display, but sometimes the focus on athletes’ extra-curricular exploits provides an unproductive distraction.
+Curiosity is part of the human psyche, so it’s natural to be interested in the lives of others, especially when they’re so blatantly on display, but sometimes the focus on athletes’ extra-curricular exploits provides an unproductive distraction.
 From football to figure skating, everyone remembers the off-field exploits of O.J.
 Simpson and Tanya Harding (not that homicide and assault are comparable to Coleborn’s case), but in surfing, there is a concerted effort to shelter athletes from bad press.
 For the most part, surf media leaves its athletes in the ocean.
-As far as we know, we don’t have a Michael Vick.
+As far as we know, we don’t have a Michael Vick… not yet, anyway.
+Perhaps with the WSL’s not-so-secret intentions for professional surfing, we will soon.
 While I don’t condone Vick or Coleborn’s actions (I think they’re terrible), I’m not sure events of that ilk always warrant coverage.

 My question, to myself as much to anyone else, is this: is it always in our best interest to report every unflattering detail of celebrity life?

-The pitch I submitted back in October boiled these concepts down pretty well for me.
-After reading the few reports I could find, I came to my own conclusion: Coleborn got drunk and did something really, really dumb.
+The pitch I submitted about Coleborn boiled these concepts down pretty well for me.
+After reading the few reports I could find, I came to my own conclusion: Coleborn got drunk and did something really, really dumb: he whipped it out and took a drunken piss in public, which is usually alright.
+But he happened to do it in sight of a couple of RCMP officers, which didn’t think it was all that great.
 And the disparity between the blockbuster coverage I anticipated and the absolute dearth of reporting that ensued was possibly more shocking than the event itself.

 It turns out that the magazine either decided to scrap the story or never intended to cover the event at all.
 At first, I was a bit puzzled.
 I was curious to know why something like this wouldn’t be of major interest to the surfing world.
 I blamed the lack of coverage on advertisers, and while I still think that was probably the case, I don’t think the event necessarily warranted the kind of coverage I initially expected.
 Other forms of media, yes, but surf media… maybe.
 In any case, I can (kind of) understand the silence.